-Our financial liabilities are comprised primarily of trade and other payables, as well as a promissory note.
-The majority of our financial liabilities are recorded at amortized cost.
-All financial liabilities are initially recorded at fair value and designated upon inception as FVPTL or other-financial-liabilities.
-The Group's financial liabilities include trade and other payables and the long-term promissory note.
+Financial liabilities are comprised primarily of trade and other payables, deferred revenue, the promissory note, the restructuring provision and the Innovation Norway liability.
+All financial liabilities are recorded at amortized cost.
+All financial liabilities are initially recorded at fair value and designated upon inception as